 Being an attorney is an enormous responsibility, since it can often grant full control over the donor’s assets.
 Abuse of a power of attorney can begin even before the papers are signed.
 A bad actor can forge the donor’s signature or coerce them into signing an enduring/continuing power of attorney.
 If the donor becomes incapacitated, they may not be in a position to revoke it.
 Even if an attorney takes on the responsibility of being an attorney in good faith, that doesn’t mean they won’t later abuse it to enrich themselves, or control the donor.

 How can you spot power of attorney fraud?

 Here are some things to consider when a power of attorney is being used in a real estate transaction:

-- If you did not prepare the document, question who did and the purpose for which it is being used.
-Where is the donor and can you contact him/her to get instructions directly?
+- If you didn’t prepare the document yourself, question who did and what it’s being used for.
+Where is the donor, and can you contact him/her to get instructions directly?

 - Examine the document closely.
 Are there restrictions?
 Has it been executed and witnessed properly?
 Is the attorney using the power in the appropriate way?

 - Are you examining an original or certified true copy of the document to ensure it has not been altered?

 - If the registered owner is a corporate owner, was the power of attorney given by the corporation or an officer?
 An officer cannot delegate the duties of a corporation by way of power of attorney.
 It must be given by the corporation.

 - Are the decisions being made solely for the benefit of the donor or is the attorney or another individual benefitting?
 If the donor is not benefitting, could the power of attorney use be construed as a breach of fiduciary duty?